A strategy is not a plan, it’s a theory on how you’re going to win.

 I wish I could say it’s as simple as picking a target market and a marketing channel, and then you’re off to the races.

-But, if I’m being honest, no matter how you approach it, there’s going to be a good amount of trial and error until you hone in on the areas where you play best.
+But, if I’m being honest, no matter how you approach it, there will be much trial and error until you hone in on the areas where you play best.

-To answer where you will play, you need to answer 5 questions:
+To answer where you will play, you must answer five questions:

 Here’s an example of our old where-to-play strategy at ProductLed:

-After going through this activity, we simplified our where-to-play strategy to:
+After completing this activity, we simplified our where-to-play strategy to:

-- Product: ProductLed Academy - a coaching program specifically designed for founders to implement the ProductLed Method
+3. Product: ProductLed Academy - a coaching program for founders implementing the ProductLed System™️

-- Channel: Acquire users through low-cost channels that compound in growth (Youtube & Organic)
+4. Channel: Acquire users through low-cost channels that compound in growth (YouTube & Organic)

-Now you might be thinking our first strategy was rather undirected compared to the second one, and that’s the point.
+Now, you might think our first strategy was rather undirected compared to the second one, and that’s the point.

 As you go through this activity, I encourage you to list your current where-to-play strategy and compare it to your new one.